|

 Practical Education:

-Talking to people and learn from them.
+Talking to people and learning from them.

 Learned Survival Skills: